-- 246. Semi-annual Environmental Monitoring Reports (EMRs) are to be submitted within 1 month at the end of each reporting period by the EA to the ADB.
+- 341. Semi-annual Environmental Monitoring Reports (EMRs) are to be submitted within 1 month at the end of each reporting period by the IA to the ADB.
 Quarterly project progress reports also should have a section on environmental safeguard compliance.
-Semi-annual EMRs should be a concise report with respect to compliance with EMP/SSEMP requirements that will be submitted by the EA with assistance from the CSC.
-The report will contain the following sections: (i) Details of any environmental incidents; (ii) Status of all non-conformances identified during audits and inspections that are identified by non-compliance notices; (iii) Complaints from the public and proactive community relations activities; (iv) Monthly Accident Report; (v) Waste volumes, types and disposal; (vi) Details of any contaminated areas that have been identified and rehabilitated; (vii) Details of any archaeological discoveries; (viii) Details of any ecological issues; (ix) Other relevant environmental issues; and (x) Action plan for corrective measures. - 247.
-The Contractor will have a duty to immediately report to the CSC if any serious environmental breach has occurred during construction e.g. clearing of sensitive areas, serious oil spills, etc. - 248.
-The CSC provides the EA with monthly reports including review of the environmental and social aspects of the Contractor's performance, as well as any HSE issues.
-In case of any serious accident or repeated violation requiring immediate reaction of the EA and authorities, the CSC will send appropriate notice to the EA immediately. - 249.
-MDF as the Executing Agency will submit semi-annual monitoring reports to the ADB reflecting project progress and compliance with the safeguards requirements.
-The quarterly reports will include CSC monthly reports and short explanatory note of MDF specialists. - 250.
-ADBs responsibilities in regard to implementation of environmental safeguards requirements for the project include: undertaking occasional auditing of the SSEMP implementation and due diligence as part of an overall project review mission; and if required, provide advice to the MDF in carrying out its responsibilities to implement the SSEMP for the project. - 251.
+Semi-annual EMRs should be a concise report with respect to compliance with EMP/SSEMP requirements that will be submitted by the IA with assistance from the CSC.
+The report will contain the following sections: (i) Details of any environmental incidents; (ii) Status of all non-conformances identified during audits and inspections that are identified by non-compliance notices; (iii) Complaints from the public and proactive community relations activities; (iv) Monthly Accident Report; (v) Waste volumes, types and disposal; (vi) Details of any contaminated areas that have been identified and rehabilitated; (vii) Details of any archaeological discoveries; (viii) Details of any ecological issues; (ix) Other relevant environmental issues; and (x) Action plan for corrective measures. - 342.
+The Construction Company (CC) will have a duty to immediately report to the CSC if any serious environmental breach has occurred during construction e.g., clearing of sensitive areas, serious oil spills, etc.

+- 343. The Construction Company (CC) provides the CSC with monthly reports including review of the environmental and social aspects of the Construction Company (CC)'s performance, as well as any HSE issues.
+In case of any serious accident or repeated violation requiring immediate reaction of the IA and authorities, the CSC will send appropriate notice to the IA immediately. - 344.
+MDF as the Implementing Agency will submit semi-annual monitoring reports to the ADB reflecting project progress and compliance with the safeguard's requirements.
+The quarterly reports will include short explanatory note of MDF specialists. - 345.
+ADBs responsibilities in regard to implementation of environmental safeguards requirements for the project include: undertaking occasional auditing of the SSEMP implementation and due diligence as part of an overall project review mission; and if required, provide advice to the MDF in carrying out its responsibilities to implement the SSEMP for the project. - 346.
 Within MDF are the environmental and social specialist and several monitoring officers included in staffing.
 Although day-to-day quality control of works will be outsourced to the engineering supervisor of works, the MDF should have in-house human resources staff member to oversee performance of such technical supervisors and to work out decisions to address issues which the supervisor may bring up for the MDF's attention.